savvyt/twitter/README.md

 The first part of the pipeline is the Python script `stream-to-pubsub.py`, which will send tweets from the Twitter API into Pub/Sub.
 To run this script, you'll need to setup a VM where you can run it.
 Here's what I did:

-* Under the Compute Engine tab on GCP, create a Debian 10 VM (size: small, zone: us-east-4a)
-	* Make sure to allow access to all APIs
+* Under the Compute Engine tab on GCP, create a Debian 10 VM.
+Make sure to allow access to all APIs.
+In my case, I small, zone: us-east-4a
-* On the VM, check for Python 3, install pip, and setup a packaging tool (in your VM, run each of the commands listed [here](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-debian-10) in "Step 1")
+* Now, SSH into the VM.
+Using the command line, check for Python 3, install pip, and setup a packaging tool (in your VM, run each of the commands listed [here](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-debian-10) in "Step 1")
 * Then install `tweepy`, `google-cloud-secret-manager`, and `google-cloud-pubsub` using pip.
 	* Note: I ran into a problem where Secret Manager wouldn't finish installing (others have had [the same issue](https://github.com/grpc/grpc/issues/22815)).
 But I upgraded pip (with `pip3 install --upgrade pip`) and the install finished quickly.
 * Finally, I installed git so I could pull directly from this repo (`sudo apt install git`)